vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 NOTE: This is very similar to having Linux as a Host instead of Windows.
 Any operating system as a host is almost irrelevant.
 I am just given a Windows laptop wherever I work, so I am stuck with it.

+My first article did not include "NAT Network", so I remade the article.
+The point is to have a private network and you can see the outside world.
+With NAT Network, you don't have to worry about port forwarding and firewalls.

 Installing Linux under VirtualBox for Windoze.
 The issue is, cygwin is not 100% compatible with some software, its a pain.